StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/kafka.md

 ## Procedure

 !!! info "No endpoint required"
-    An endpoint definition is not required to send data to a Kafka topic.
+    An endpoint definition isn't required to send data to a Kafka topic.

 1. {!includes/organization-view-go-to.md!}